The replication of equivalence studies: Introduction

 In order to illustrate our methodology, we will use two study pairs from \citet{Errington2021} (dataset available at \url{https://osf.io/39s7j}).
 In this project, a nested structure was employed, where each paper selected for replication contained several experiments.
 These experiments, in turn, encompassed more than one effect of interest, and finally, certain effects were replicated in multiple internal replications.
+Original effects with a non-significant $p$-value were termed `null' by \citet{Errington2021}, and replication success was achieved with a non-significant replication study.
+As discussed before, this approach is problematic as non-significance in both studies does not guarantee that there is evidence for no effect \citep{Pawel2023}.
 In the original study from \citet{Goetz2011} \citep[Paper \#20, Experiment \#1, Effect \#1 in][]{Errington2021}, there was no evidence for a treatment effect (two-sided $p = 0.34$).
-The replication team also failed to find a significant effect (Internal replication \#1, $p = 0.83$).
-As the original non-significant result was `replicated', replication success was declared with the `non-significance' criterion in \citet{Errington2021}.
-In contrast, the non-significant result in the original study by \citet{Lin2012} (Paper \#48, Experiment \#2, Effect \#4) was not `replicated', as a significant effect estimate was detected in the replication study (Internal replication \#2, two-sided $p < 0.0001$).
+The replication team also failed to find a significant effect (Internal replication \#1, $p = 0.83$), hence replication success was declared.
+In contrast, the non-significant result in the original study by \citet{Lin2012} (Paper \#48, Experiment \#2, Effect \#4) was not successfully replicated, as a significant effect estimate was detected in the replication study (Internal replication \#2, two-sided $p < 0.0001$).

 The dataset gives the results as correlation coefficients $r$.
 We transform them with Fisher $z$-transformation $z = \arctanh(r)$ to achieve a normal distribution.
 The standard error of $z$ is a function of the \emph{effective} sample size $n - 3$ only: $\se(z) = 1/\sqrt{n - 3}$.